-Exchanges allow you to quickly place orders on crypto you want to buy.
+Exchanges allow you to place orders quickly on the crypto you want to buy.
 Many popular exchanges support multiple altcoins, so you can easily trade your Bitcoin for Bitcoin Cash, for example.

-There are exchanges for amateur traders as well more seasoned traders.
-The biggest exchanges also insure the assets on their platform, so there is reduced risk with keeping smaller amounts of coins in a hot wallet.
+There are exchanges for amateur traders as well as more seasoned traders.
+The biggest exchanges also insure the assets on their platform, reducing the risk of keeping smaller coins in a hot wallet.

-Next, you can choose to use a trading platform that gives you advanced trading features like derivatives trading.
-This is where a trader leverages the ups and downs of a crypto asset and buys a derivative of the asset.
-This means that a trader would only purchase a small margin of BTC, and not buy the real Bitcoin.
+Next, you can use a trading platform with advanced features like derivatives trading.
+This is where a trader leverages the ups and downs of a crypto asset and buys a derivative.
+This means that a trader would only purchase a small margin of BTC and not buy real Bitcoin.

-To do this, you do not need to own a crypto wallet, and registration is simple and fast.
+To do this, you do not need to own a crypto wallet; registration is simple and fast.
 But leveraging carries a high risk, and traders could lose all their assets if they do not leverage correctly.
 Also, they cannot buy physical currency this way.

 What Fees Do You Need To Pay?

-There are four kinds of costs you need to consider when finding the cheapest way to buy Bitcoin.
+You must consider four costs when finding the cheapest way to buy Bitcoin.
 These include trading fees, payment method fees, spreads, and instant-buy fees.

-Exchanges charge trading fees every time you buy or sell crypto on the platform.
+Exchanges charge trading fees whenever you buy or sell crypto on the platform.
 The fee differs with each exchange, and some do not charge any trading fees.

 Next, it is possible to simultaneously buy and sell crypto on some exchanges.
 The price difference between buying and selling the crypto is called a spread, and exchanges charge you to use this feature.
 Most trading platforms allow spreads.